 That’s why the weather and current events are among the most used topics to talk about with coworkers.

-For them, making casual comments about what they had for lunch or the fact that someone left doughnuts in the break room can be a good way to set everyone at ease before segueing into more substantial topics.
+For them, making casual comments about what they had for lunch or that someone left doughnuts in the break room can be a good way to set everyone at ease before segueing into more substantial topics.

 Method #3: Discuss pop culture or industry news